armandosunny/EcoNicheS/README.md

 # EcoNicheS <img src="https://user-images.githubusercontent.com/25662791/244543343-ac0a9b00-a873-469d-ac33-4b49cba48a90.png" referrerpolicy="no-referrer" alt="eco2" align="right" height="276" />
-An R library for shinydashboard  that enables the analysis of ecological niche modeling using the biomod2 library and other analyzes.
+An R library that enables Ecological Niche Modeling Analysis with Shinydashboard.
 This is Version 1.0.0, and subsequent versions will be uploaded with additional analyses and upgrades.

 -----